siuyin/writing_user_requirements/README.md

 # Writing user requirements.

-The content in is the .slide file.
+The content source code is in the .slide file.

 To present using `go present`:
 ```